Go to top of page

 Applications not following format guidelines will not be considered in the judging process.

-Applicants who do not have access to a computer or the internet can email us to make alternative arrangements AnzacSchoolPrize@sa.gov.au
+For applicants who don't have access to a computer or the internet, teachers can email us on AnzacSchoolPrize@sa.gov.au to make alternative arrangements.

-Teachers who have been directly involved in student entries in their school for the 2024 Premier’s Anzac Spirit School Prize are invited to apply for selection to accompany the Anzac prize student recipients on the study tour (2025).
+Teachers who have been directly involved in student entries in their school for the Premier’s Anzac Spirit School Prize are invited to apply for selection to accompany the student award recipients on the study tour.

-Teachers can apply via the online form and they must be submitted with the student entries.
 The study tour will be led by a representative of the Department for Education and accompanying teachers.
-The role of the accompanying teacher is to implement the duty of care requirements of the three participating education sectors.
-The teacher application is to be submitted by Friday, 6 September 2024 at 5:00pm.
+The role of the accompanying teacher is to implement the duty of care requirements of the 3 participating education sectors.

-• a statement of no more than 600 words explaining their reasons for wanting to accompany the students on the Premier’s Anzac Spirit School Prize Study Tour in 2025.
-This statement is part of the online form.
+As part of the online form you need to write a statement of no more than 600 words explaining your reasons for wanting to accompany the students on the Premier’s Anzac Spirit School Prize study tour in 2027.
+The statement should include:

 • information on teaching experience